-2.1 As used in these rules and procedures the following words and terms shall have the meanings assigned therein.
-Additional program definitions can be found in Chapter 427, transportation disadvantaged population in a designated service area.
+2.1 As used in these rules and procedures the following words and terms shall have the by a Metropolitan Planning Organization (MPO), or by the appropriate designated official planning agency, as provided for in Section 427.015(1), Florida Statutes, and approved by the CTD, to ensure that coordinated transportation services are provided to serve the transportation disadvantaged population in a designated service area.
 The current CTC for the County is the Collier County Board of County Commissioners (BCC).
 The Collier MPO serves as the Designated Official Planning Agency (DOPA) in Collier County.